zimeon/iiif-spec2md/docs/impl.md

 file paths are unchanged then these entries will be identical to the corresponding entries in the earlier version's `state` block.

-### An Example Approach to Updating OCFL Object Versions
+### 3.7 An Example Approach to Updating OCFL Object Versions
+{: #an-example-approach-to-updating-ocfl-object-versions}

 The OCFL is designed to be a specification that covers objects at rest and consequently does not specify in detail update and file locking